sourcegraph/lsif-go/README.md

 ## Indexing your repository

+After installing `lsif-go` onto your PATH, run the command in the root where your `go.mod` file is located.

 ```
 $ lsif-go
 ...........
 5 package(s), 8 file(s), 689 def(s), 13681 element(s)
 Processed in 1.002227943s
 ```

-By default, the indexer will read the current directory as the root of the project.

 Use `lsif-go --help` for more information.